Home Historic Sites New Harmony State Historic Site Field Trips

 GRADES 3-5

-DIY Archaeology
+DIY ARCHAEOLOGY

 Much of what we know about the group who first settled New Harmony comes from the remnants they left behind—especially their pottery.
-Learn how archaeologist restore the artifacts they discover by reconstructing your own Harmonist-inspired pottery pieces.
+Learn how archaeologists restore the artifacts they discover by reconstructing your own Harmonist-inspired pottery pieces.

 Indiana Academic Standards: 3.1.2, 3.1.3, 3.1.4, 3.1.6, 4.1.6, 5.1.22